-Prerequisite: Biology or sustainable ag biology, chemistry
+Living Earth or sustainable ag biology, Prerequisite:

-or ag & soil chemistry and algebra
+chemistry or ag & soil chemistry

-College Prep: Fulfills UC/CSU elective ("g") requirement Description: Forensic science is a broad survey of the scientific skills, disciplines and training used by forensic specialist in law enforcement, business and industry.
+College Prep: Fulfills UC/CSU elective ("g") requirement Description: Forensic science is a broad survey of the scientific skills, disciplines and training used by forensic specialists in law enforcement, business and industry.
 This is a year-long applied laboratory science course designed to introduce students to the field of forensic science.
 Students will learn the fundamental concepts of forensic science and apply them in the completion of laboratory assignments and analysis of criminal evidence.
 Students will also participate in case studies of real and simulated crimes and will learn how to prepare case study reports.